Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

 Rigid and expects perfection

-Goal driven and over-focused on child’s potential
+Goal-driven and overly focused on the child’s potential

-Expects children to be a certain way
+Expects children to conform to a specific image

-Low empathy
+Low empathy and accountability

-See’s children as a reflection of them
+Sees children as a reflection of themselves

 Children with a driven parent often struggle with perfectionism and anxiety.
 They may struggle as adults to validate their own feelings and worth.
+As an Asheville therapist specializing in trauma therapy, I help clients recognize and change these patterns.

 Passive Parent

-Overlooks hurt and does not protect child
+Overlooks hurtful behavior and does not protect the child

-Low empathy
+Low empathy and accountability

-Enjoys being the favorite parent
+Enjoys being the "favorite" parent but does not set boundaries

-May withdrawal or disappear when emotional intensity increases
+May withdraw when emotional intensity increases

 Rejecting Parent